 InOui's TGV service from Paris to Reims is fast and efficient and isn't too expensive by global standards.
 However, saving money may well be possible, whenever travelers make the journey.
 Firstly, be sure to book early, as this tends to bring far cheaper fares.
 Under the Prem scheme, tickets booked three months in advance come with a 40% discount, which is worth bearing mind.
 And check for seasonal promotions, too.
 Using the Omio engine to compare various dates in a target time period makes sense, as discounts can appear unpredictably, and they are easy to miss.
 Concessions are also available for disabled travelers, while younger travelers may qualify for the Avantage Jeune card - which slashes 30% off many French journeys.
 Again, it's well worth investigating.

-Passengers board the train most frequently from Paris Gare de Lyon, which is located around 1.3 miles (2.1 km) away from the city center, and they get off the train at Gare de Reims, located 0.7 miles (1.1 km) away from the city center.
+Passengers board the train most frequently from Paris Gare de Lyon, which is located around 1.7 miles (2.7 km) away from the city centre, and they get off the train at Reims, located 1.4 miles (2.2 km) away from the city centre.

 Here are some other resources that might have the information you need